nhsengland/it-standards/application-development/readme.md

 lastUpdated: 2020-11-18 11:44:12
 ---

-# Application Development

-**Documentation Stage**: 3.
-Development Stage

-> Development stage documents are accepted.
-They are being worked on by appropriate SME's.

-This category defines the standards for bespoke deveopment in NHS England and NHS Improvement.

 Please also see [#Issue 4](https://github.com/nhsengland/it-standards/issues/4) for the proposal for these standards.

 Things to cover (in no specific order):